 01 About Us - The World's Top Private ASIAN ART Collection & First Buddhist Holocaust Museum

-Korea's Lee Jae Myung has said that the "Korean Government will promote Buddhism as the foundation of Korea's traditional culture", Japan's late Shinzo Abe said that "Buddhism has played the most important role in Japanese civilization and the oldest Constitution of Japan as well as the Tokugawa Edicts mandated Buddhism as the State Religion" and China's Xi Jinping has allocated BILLIONS of dollars for Buddhist temples and even sent the Buddhist film "Xuanzhang" to represent China as an Official Entry at the Oscars to flex Asia's soft power -- especially as most of Asian art, culture, history, heritage and civilization as a whole is linked to Buddhism.
-The Ronin Soho Museum has thus assembled one of the world's top Collections of Asian Art and Buddhist Treasures that have been displayed at the biggest Asian Art Exhibit sponsored by the Government of Canada and praised by Governments of USA, Canada, India and Japan as well as the Only Asian Art Exhibits to be held at the Olympics and Paralympic Games.
-Further, Ronin Soho partnered with the world-famous Simon Wiesenthal Center in various events to combat antisemitism and even organized the first Multifaith Commemoration of the Shoah (Jewish Holocaust).
-Inspired by Wiesenthal and other prominent Jewish friends, Ronin Soho decided to start a similar Museum for Buddhists and in honour of all the Buddhists who were killed in history's worst genocide where every inch of Buddhism was eradicated from 4 originally Buddhist nations of India, Pakistan, Afghanistan and Bangladesh.
-Many scholars have expressed shock at how there was no trace of Buddhism in the very land where the Buddha lived and taught and so India's top intellectuals from Nobel Laureate Tagore and Gandhi to Ambedkar and Satyajit Ray dreamed that someone would honour the victims of the Buddhist Genocide.
-The Ronin Soho Buddhist Holocaust Museum will thus be the only such Museum in memory of the original Buddhists of South and Central Asia and will also organize exhibits to honour victims of other Genocides including the Shoah.
-The Museum will house one of the world's largest and rarest collections of Buddhist art, antiques and artifacts including 2000 year-old treasures linked to the historic Buddha as well as original masterworks by the greatest Buddhist painters, saints, poets and warriors in history.
+Asia's first Nobel-Laureate Tagore said Korea is one of the beacons of Asian civilization and President Lee Jae-myung has said that the "Korean Government will promote and preserve the traditional culture of Korea that has Buddhism as its foundation".
+In order to promote Asian pride and culture, the Ronin Soho Museum has assembled one of the world's top Collections of Asian Art and Buddhist Treasures that have been displayed at the biggest Asian Art Exhibit sponsored by the Government of Canada and praised by Governments of USA, Canada, India and Japan as well as the Only Art Museum ever to be staged at the Olympics and Paralympic Games.
 In fact, the Ronin Soho Museum organized the largest Asian Art Exhibit ever held in Canada - called "Enlightenment" sponsored by the Govt of Canada -- inaugurated and highly praised by the Minister of Immigration & Citizenship as well as India's Secretary General of Foreign Affairs - and attended by the Lt.
-Governor on behalf of the Queen as well as Japanese Diplomats.
-We also organized the only Samurai & Asian Art Exhibits ever featured at the Olympics & Paralympic Games and Panam & Parapan Am Games which the media dubbed "the biggest attraction" at the biggest sporting event ever held in North America.
+Governor on behalf of the British Royal Family as well as Japanese Diplomats.
+We also organized the only Asian Art Exhibits ever featured at the Olympics & Paralympic Games and Panam & Parapan Am Games which the media dubbed "the biggest attraction" at the biggest sporting event ever held in North America.
 Our prestigious location in the heart of Canada's most coveted "Bay Street Corridor" was inaugurated by the Major General of the Armed Forces.
-Our Head Museum is near the most famous Buddha Landmark in Japan that has been painted by many of the history's greatest painters including Hokusai and Sesshu (who inspired Monet and Renoir).
+Our Head Museum is near the most famous Landmark in Japan that has been painted by many of the history's greatest painters including Hokusai and Sesshu (who inspired Monet and Renoir).
 We are also exploring options of launching a historic museum in Korea as well.
 Our plans include fostering artistic and cultural cooperation between Japan and Korea -- as well as China and other parts of Asia that idolize Bodhidharma (Daruma/Dalma/Tamo) and have a shared Buddhist heritage and civilization.
-The Museum will give Asians a sense of pride in their ancestral culture, heritage, traditions, art and civilizational identity as a whole.
+The Museum will thus give Asians a sense of pride in their ancestral culture, heritage, traditions, art and civilizational identity as a whole.
+The Museum will also sponsor film projects, speaking events and art exhibits to introduce Asian philosophy, customs, culture, costumes and traditions to today's and tomorrow's generations.

 02 Praised by Canada's Prime Ministers, Ambassadors & Generals